anderson-pa/build123d/docs/key_concepts_algebra.rst

         location * alg_compound

-2. Placement on the ``plane`` and then moved relative to the ``plane`` by ``location`` (the location is relative to the local corrdinate system of the plane).
+2. Placement on the ``plane`` and then moved relative to the ``plane`` by ``location`` (the location is relative to the local coordinate system of the plane).

     .. code-block:: python